Biography of Walter Raleigh

 Timeline of Sir Walter Raleigh:

-1578: Raleigh joined a piratical expedition against the Spanish organised by his half brother Sir Humphrey Gilbert.
+1578: Raleigh joins a piratical expedition against the Spanish organised by his half brother Sir Humphrey Gilbert.

-1580: Walter Raleigh was sent to Ireland where he brutally put down an uprising.
+1580: Walter Raleigh is sent to Ireland where he brutally puts down an uprising.
 He later became a favourite of Queen Elizabeth the First and was showered with titles and gifts.

-1584: He sent an expedition to America to take lands in the name of the Queen.
+1584: He is sent on an expedition to America to take lands in the name of the Queen.

-1585: He was appointed Lord Warden of the Stanneries and Vice Admiral of Devon and Cornwall.
-He also became a Member of Parliament for Devon.
+1585: He is appointed Lord Warden of the Stanneries and Vice Admiral of Devon and Cornwall.
+He also becomes a Member of Parliament for Devon.

-1587: The Second Earl of Essex became Court favourite over Raleigh. and he went to Ireland and planted Estates in Munster and became a good friends with the poet Edmund Spenser.
+1587: The Second Earl of Essex becomes Court favourite over Raleigh and he goes to Ireland and plants Estates in Munster and becomes good friends with the poet Edmund Spenser.
 Walter Raleigh sacks the port of Cadiz in Spain which becomes known as “Singeing the King of Spain’s beard.”

-1592: On his return to England Walter Raleigh was committed to the Tower of London for having a secret affair with Bessy Throckmorton, one of the Queens Maids of Honour whom he had got pregnant and was forced to marry.
+1592: On his return to England Walter Raleigh is committed to the Tower of London for having a secret affair with Bessy Throckmorton, one of the Queens Maids of Honour whom he had got pregnant and was forced to marry.
 He is kept away from the Queen for four years.

-1595: Raleigh took five ships on an expedition and explored the coasts of Trinidad and sailed up the Orinoco River in South America.
+1595: Raleigh takes five ships on an expedition and explores the coasts of Trinidad and sails up the Orinoco River in South America.

-1596: With Charles Howard and the Earl of Essex Walter Raleigh sacked the port of Cadiz in Spain.
+1596: With Charles Howard and the Earl of Essex Walter Raleigh captures the port of Cadiz in Spain.

 1600: He becomes Governor of Jersey.

-1603: on 17th July although he had not taken part in the major plotting at the end of Queen Elizabeth’s reign he was still implicated and was arrested.
-He attempted suicide.
-At his trial at Winchester he defended himself but was condemned to death.
-Only on the scaffold was his sentence commuted to life imprisonment.
+1603: On the 17th July although he had not taken part in the major plotting at the end of Queen Elizabeth’s reign he is still implicated and is arrested.
+He attempts suicide.
+At his trial at Winchester he defends himself but is condemned to death.
+Only on the scaffold is his sentence commuted to life imprisonment.